Iran–United Kingdom relations: Asylum

+On 14 March 2008, Britain said it would reconsider the asylum application of Mehdi Kazemi, a gay Iranian teenager who claimed he would be persecuted if he was returned home.
+He had fled to the Netherlands and sought asylum there; however, the Dutch government turned him down, saying the case should be dealt with in Britain, where he first applied.
+He was granted asylum by Britain in 2008.

 Arms sales

 Despite the political pressure and sanctions, a probe by customs officers suggests that at least seven British arms dealers have been supplying the Iranian air force, its elite Revolutionary Guard Corps, and the country's controversial nuclear ambitions.
 A UK businessman was caught smuggling components for use in guided missiles through a front company that proved to be the Iranian Ministry of Defence.
 Another case involves a group that included several Britons which, investigators alleged, attempted to export components intended to enhance the performance of Iranian aircraft.
 Other examples involve a British millionaire arms dealer caught trading machine-guns used by the SAS and capable of firing 800 rounds a minute with a Tehran-based weapons supplier.